angulardart/angular/doc/faq/di.md

 prohibit any runtime configuration of dependency injection, at all), then the next issue is that not all components are created (or known) statically.

-Anytime you use `ComponentLoader` (or related APIs), again, there is imperative user-defined function bodies that change the dependency injection tree in ways that we can't statically inspect:
+Anytime you use `ComponentLoader` (or related APIs), again, there are imperative user-defined function bodies that change the dependency injection tree in ways that we can't statically inspect:

 ```dart
 class ContainerComponent {